csharpfritz/FunctionMigration.Extensions/README.md

 - QueueCollector class that will help you replace Queue bindings quickly with ICollector / IAsyncCollector syntax
 - Global FunctionName alias that re-routes your existing FunctionName attributes to the new Function attribute.
 No re-write needed

+## What migrations are supported?

+1. HTTP triggered functions that return IActionResult
+2. Functions that bind to an `ICollector` or `IAsyncCollector` parameter to interact with an Azure Storage Queue

 ## What's planned

 - Analyzers and code fixers to help identify changes to be made and help you apply fixes quickly.